 An adaptation of Chaucer’s most popular character from The Canterbury Tales.
 Using a mash up of Middle English and contemporary slang, we meet a woman as much a product of medieval times as she is Amy Schumer or Taylor Swift telling it like it is today.
 The Wife of Bath stands in front of her audience on the hunt for a sixth husband.
 In doing so, she spins tales of the radical ways in which she has survived as a woman over the ages.
 She’s brash, funny, rude, sexy, political, provocative, touching, hilarious, charming, and always razor sharp.

-Wife of Bath will be workshopped by Brock University Theatre Department, Summer 2024
+Wife of Bath will produced by Brock University Dramatic Arts Department, 2027

 Funded by the Hamilton City Enrichment Fund and a Ontario Arts Council Recommender Grant by Nightwood Theatre